zhiwen10/Whole_Brain_Input_Mapping/average_area_input_ratio/ReadMe.md

 Different experiments were then plotted in bar plot with error bars (standard deviation) and compared with t-ttest.

 ## How to run the code?
-Download the folder and subfolder. included subfolders in matlab path.
+Download the folder and subfolders.
+Include subfolders in matlab path.

 Input data are "ERABvsretro3_corrected.xlsx" and "ERAE_corrected.xlsx".